pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 Or something more subtle?
 There are many traditions like this, the most well known being captured in Knuth's TeX book.

 But that's just it - they are traditions.
-And people can (and should!) deviate from them.
+And people can and do (and should!) deviate from them.
-If there's one thing I've learned working in mathematical publishing produciont for a few years it's that authors are full of ideas for how the traditions should change.
+If there's one thing I've learned working in mathematical publishing production for a few years it's that authors are full of ideas for how these traditions should change.

+I mean, look at [this weird theorem layout from 1940](https://londmathsoc.onlinelibrary.wiley.com/doi/10.1112/jlms/19.73_Part_1.28); thank goodness that didn't catch on.

 Instead of giving them the tools that allow adjustments, most print equation layout systems (and MathML in particular), only hand them spacing hacks.
-Compare this to CSS where we have benefited from a system that allows resets and customization clearly and cleanly, in comparison, a paradise of tools for designers and developers.
+Compare this to CSS where we have benefited from a system that allows resets and customization clearly and cleanly; in comparison, a paradise of tools for designers, authors, and developers.

-None of this is to say that there aren't interesting aspects of print equation layout that are worth a look for the web; something as basic as multiscripts or somethign as complex as stretchy glyphs.
+None of this is to say that there aren't interesting aspects of print equation layout that are worth a look for the web; something as basic as multiscripts or something as complex as stretchy glyphs.
 But bringing them in a way that drags the baggage of 100 years of print equation layout along is an obviously stupid idea (that can be explained but hardly forgiven).
+The operator dictionary is a good example for this.
+Doing layout based on text content is an interesting topic - we've had years of debates around aligning table cells at decimals.
+Yet trivial spacing like this - which authors want to customize anyway - is just a bit silly.

+As related and similarly bad example are math alphabets.
+They are utter madness to begin with; they are fontface traditions, captured as Unicode codepoints.
+The recent addition of mathscripts to unicode makes the mind boggle because authors will not and do not stop.
+The other day, we had a paper with runes come through production.
+Should we add "math runes" to Unicode next?
+And what about [David Griffith's script r](https://github.com/stipub/stixfonts/issues/221), does he get a codepoint for himself?
+What about math emoji?
+And what about math alphabets when they're in text mode - do they have special meaning, too?
+(Other than making horribly inaccessible social media profiles?)

+[It is worthwhile to note that in recent years the AMS has been leveraging a re-interpretation of those rulesets by adopting xelatex which focuses on equation layout using open type math table fonts (STIX2) which in turn was designed for Microsoft Word when they built their print equation layout facilities (again, following the TeX book yet frequently differently, making it hard to know if the bug is in the font, in MS Word, or in xelatex).]

-###### To recap
+### To recap

 The problem of creating visual layout that matches print equation layout has been solved for well over a decade.
 It's somewhat ridiculous to suggest the web has a